NargizaOsmon/team5-gitlab/GitLab Installation on CentOS 7.md

-This is expected Infrastructure Architecture when apply completed with Terraform .
+This is expected Infrastructure Architecture .